zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-07-29-Testing-NEBNext-Low-Input-RNA-Library-Prep.md

 - for an input of 4.99 ng RNA, at 8µl volume, the sample would have a minimum concentration of 0.62 ng/µl
   - Most of our high quality RNA is below this concentration, so we will use the < 5 ng mixture
   - for a low-concentration sample (like LCM RNA), of lets say, 0.280 ng/µl, 8 µl of input would be 2.24 ng.
 So we would put in 8 µl of the thawed RNA and use the < 5 ng mixture.
-- if you have > 7 µl of an RNA of concentration greater than 0.714 ng/µl (5 ng / 7 µl), you should use the ≥ 5 ng RNA VOLUME (µl) mixture.
+- if you have > 7 µl of an RNA of concentration greater than 0.714 ng/µl (5 ng / 7 µl), you should use the ≥ 5 ng RNA workflow.

 | COMPONENT               | *< 5 ng RNA*: VOLUME (µl) | *≥ 5 ng RNA*: VOLUME (µl) |
 |----------------------------------|------------------------|------------------------|